kwatch/benry-ruby/benry-recorder/README.md

 <!-- -*- coding: utf-8 -*- -->
-# Benry-recorder README
+# Benry-Recorder README

-Benry-recoder is a tiny utility that can:
+Benry-Recoder is a tiny utility that can:

 * Record method calls of target object.
 * Define fake methods on target object.